simonspa/corryvreckan/src/modules/Tracking4D/README.md

 * `volume_scattering`: Select if volume scattering will be taken into account - defaults to false
 * `volume_radiation_length`: Define the radiation length of the volume around the telescope.
 Defaults to dry air with a radiation length of`304.2 m`
 * `reject_by_roi`: If true, tracks intercepting any detector outside its ROI will be rejected.
 Defaults to `false`.
-* `uinque_cluster_usage`: Only use a cluster for one track - in the case of multiple assignments, the track with the best chi2/ndof is kept.
+* `unique_cluster_usage`: Only use a cluster for one track - in the case of multiple assignments, the track with the best chi2/ndof is kept.
 Defaults to `false`

 ### Plots produced